 \section{Conclusion}

 This paper presented \toolname{}, a system based on the 802.11 (WiFi) standard for ultra-high-rate sensing applications.
 Our main observations and contributions are as follows: (i) We showed that timestamp encoding is necessary to reduce the overhead of data transmission.
 We proposed a lossless encoding method that achieves a high compression rate and low processing overhead. (ii) Considering the unique operational phases of the 802.11 standard, we proposed methods to enhance network longevity.
 In particular, we showed that periodic reassociation with the \gls{AP} may be preferred over long beacon reception intervals. (iii) We profiled the overhead of various network stacks in terms of outgoing packet preparation, processing, and their impact on sampling rate and stability.
 We significantly reduced packet processing overhead by bypassing the UDP layer.
-We also minimized the effect of packet processing on sampling stability by implementing a blocking packet processing call. (iv) We studied the delay of processing time synchronization packets from firmware to the application layer.
-We proved that firmware-based processing is necessary to achieve a sub-$\mathrm{\mu}$s accuracy. (v) We proposed a low-power node design for ultra-high-rate applications, and presented empirical micro-benchmarks and overall system evaluation results using this node design.
+Also, by implementing a blocking packet processing call, we minimized the effect of packet processing on sampling stability. (iv) We studied the delay of processing time synchronization packets from firmware to the application layer, and we proved that firmware-based processing is necessary to achieve a sub-$\mathrm{\mu}$s accuracy. (v) We proposed a low-power node design for ultra-high-rate applications and presented empirical micro-benchmarks and overall system evaluation results using this node design.
 Our work leveraged the two widely used \glspl{RTOS} (FreeRTOS and ThreadX) and three low-power network stacks (NetX, NetXDuo, and LwIP).